Acts of Kindness Advent Calendar

 Oh my goodness… It’s hard to believe that it’s almost December already, isn’t it?
-Before we know it, it’ll be time for family gatherings, turkey dinners and holiday goodies — yay!
-We love counting down the days to Christmas each December and this year we’re focusing our advent calendar on something the world always needs more of: KINDNESS.
+We love counting down the days to Christmas each December and this year we’re focusing our advent calendar on something the world always needs more of: kindness.

 If you’re printing off the ready-made notes, cut out the ones you know you’ll want to use and store them in a container so that you can just grab a new one each day.

 These little notes can be tucked into the boxes or pockets of an advent calendar you already have, or they can be left out one at a time with any supplies you’ll need for that day’s task.

 You can also forgo using the printable notes and choose one of the ideas below to write on your family chalkboard or whiteboard each day.
 Easy peasey and totally up to you!
 Whichever way you choose to do it, you and your munchkins are bound to spread some joy this holiday season.

 - While grocery shopping, pick a few items to donate to the food bank.

 - Bake some cookies and deliver them to a friend or neighbour.

 - Clean up someone else’s mess — just because.

 - Leave a happy note in a library book.